benaug/Jolly-Seber-N-Prior-DA/README.md

 To update the latent population states, I use three custom samplers:

-1. **Detected individuals:** Entry and exit occasions are updated separately using categorical proposals over all values compatible with the individual’s observed detections.
+1. **Detected individuals:** Entry and exit occasions are updated separately using Gibbs samplers.

 2. **Undetected individuals currently in the superpopulation:** For individuals with $z^{\mathrm{super}}_i = 1$ but no detections, an entry occasion and complete survival history are proposed from the process model and accepted or rejected jointly using a Metropolis-Hastings update.